Saidben6/Saidben6/README.md

 # Hello, I'm Said Benaddi 👋

 I'm a sophomore at Northern Virginia Community College, majoring in Computer Science.
-I am keenly interested in software engineering and front-end development and aim to transform my passion into my career.
+I am keenly interested in Cybersecurity and front-end development and aim to transform my passion into my career.

 ## 🏫 Education

 I'm pursuing my studies at Northern Virginia Community College with a GPA of 3.4.
-I'm preparing for an exciting journey as I will transfer to Virginia Commonwealth University to deepen my Computer Science knowledge further.
+I'm preparing for an exciting journey as I will transfer to George Mason university to deepen my Cybersecurity knowledge further.

 ## 💼 Experience